emiloom/BookTrivia-Bot/README.md

 **Add bot to server using [this link](https://discord.com/api/oauth2/authorize?client_id=1004848023525937313&permissions=8&scope=bot) and test it out!**

+Future improvement: host the bot on a server that can stay on

 Questions vary from multiple choice, to true or false.

 ## Bookworm